Professional Learng banner image with the text 'professional learning.'

 Personalized Learning

-• Professional teaching artists guide teachers through the skills, knowledge and strategies of artistic practices that personalize and deepen student learning.
+• Guide teachers through the skills, knowledge and strategies of artistic practices that personalize and deepen student learning.

 Hip Hop Dance in your Virtual Classroom